Table of Contents

 a.
 Single Overhanging Beam

-For example; a balcony that is being extended from the framed structure.
+Example: a balcony that is being extended from the framed structure on one side.

 b.
 Double Overhanging Beam